sonatype-nexus-community/vscode-iq-plugin/README.md

 #### npm

-- We run either npm shrinkwrap, npm list, or yarn list depending on what tool chain you are using.
+- We run either `npm shrinkwrap`, `npm list`, or `yarn list` depending on what tool chain you are using.
 - If we are unable to parse your dependencies, it's likely one of those commands is throwing an error, and you should make sure it isn't.
 - Projects that use both `npm` and `yarn` can be confusing to a program, as we have to pick one to work with.
 If you experience issues, bear this in mind, it's likely that you have both a `package-lock.json` and a `yarn.lock`, and our lil extension is going "OH NOES!" because one is out of date, etc...

 #### RubyGems

-- Ruby Gems support depends on the installation of ruby, and bundler
+- Ruby Gems support depends on the installation of Ruby, and Bundler
+- We run `bundle show` to get your dependency list
-- If your ruby version mismatches what is declared in your Gemfile, bundler will not run properly
+- If your Ruby version mismatches what is declared in your Gemfile, Bundler will not run properly
 - If you use rbenv, ensure your `.ruby-version` file matches your Gemfile
 - In order for the command we use to get your dependency list to output to succeed, you need to have run `bundle install`, as `bundle show` cannot track down what you use locally otherwise